mosterho/hMAIL-Log-Reader/README.md

 ## Requirements/Infrastructure
 This was created in a home lab and is not part of a large corporate IT department.
-* I have hMail running on a Windows 2019 server (but can be any server supported by hMail).
-Logging must be enabled and "TCP/IP" transactions checked.
+* I have hMail running on a Windows 2019 server. hMail logging must be enabled and "TCP/IP" transactions checked.
 Other entries can be selected for your needs, but won't affect this script.
 * The web server that I have running is a Ubuntu 20.04.6 LTS that has Apache version 2.4.41 and PHP version 7.4.3 installed.

-## Installation and Customization for this script needed on your part
+## Installation
-This is installed on a Ubuntu Linux server utilizing Apache.
-Only three files are installed in the Apache web folder path "/var/www/phptest":
+Once a web server is setup, three files are needed:
 - index.php
 - logreaderapp.json
 - mystyle.css

 Change the "logreaderapp.json".
-- change the "path" to reflect your system name and file path
+- change the "path" section to reflect your system name and file path
 - add any desired IPv4 addresses to whitelist.
 This is setup as an array.
 - add any IPv4 addresses to show on the webpage that could be blacklisted in your firewall, reverse proxy, etc. This is also an array.

-If you are running Apache, you will need to update:
+If you are running Apache, you may need to update:
 - your "ports.conf" to include a specific port
 - add a separate folder in the "sites-available" and "sites-enabled" folders.

-On my Windows system, I setup FTP (IIS is installed by default) for reading the logs.
+On my Windows 2019 system, I setup FTP for reading the logs.
 Since this PHP script is used only internally, I setup FTP to access the folder using "anonymous".
 My logs are changed daily and are not zipped/compressed.

 CAVEAT: only IPv4 /24 addresses are valid at this time.